-On the 28 September it was confirmed that Ofsted will be given powers to inspect all Level 6 and Level 7 apprenticeships, including degree-apprenticeships, which had previously been in the remit of the Office for Students.
+Ofsted now inspect all Level 6 and Level 7 apprenticeships, including Degree Apprenticeships, which had previously been in the remit of the Office for Students.

-So, what does this announcement mean for HEIs?
+But what does mean for HEIs?
 How will Ofsted being involved in inspection change the way HEIs are set up to deliver degree-level apprenticeships?

 To find out, we asked Louise Doyle – an SDN Strategic Associate and Managing Director of Quality Assurance software company Mesma – to talk us through publicly-available Ofsted data on universities and give us some insight through her own experience of working with HEIs on their quality assurance practices…

 What information is there on Ofsted inspections in HEIs currently?

 “There is actually a fair amount of insight into what Ofsted thinks of HEI apprenticeship delivery.
 This is because numerous universities have been delivering Level 4 and 5 apprenticeships alongside their degree-apprenticeship programmes in recent years.
 Of the 21 universities receiving a full/short inspection of apprenticeship provision in the 2018/19-19/20 academic year, 2 were graded as ‘Outstanding’, 16 were graded as ‘Good’ and 3 as ‘Requires Improvement’.

 “However, all Ofsted inspection activity ceased in March 2020 during the pandemic, resulting in the delay to universities who could have reasonably assumed they would receive their first full inspection or a monitoring visit.
 This means that although there is insight, university exposure to the new Education Inspection Framework is still pretty limited.
 As with other providers, it is frustrating for those universities who have worked extremely hard to improve their provision, to be left with a grade that is not a true reflection of their current apprenticeships.”